All speakers at the OHDSI Sweden Symposium 2025

 Kimmo Porkka

 Professor Kimmo Porkka MD PhD is a leading Finnish physician-scientist specializing in hematology and personalized cancer medicine, particularly acute leukemias.
-He holds the professorship in Individualized Cancer Medicine at the University of Helsinki and is Chief Physician at HUS Comprehensive Cancer Center.
+He is a Professor of Personalized Cancer Medicine at iCAN Digital Precision Cancer Medicine Flagship, University of Helsinki.

 Among his major contributions are developing translational and clinical studies of targeted therapies, leading the Finnish Hematology Registry and Biobank, and directing projects that integrate deep profiling, data harmonization (including work with hospital datalakes), diagnostics automation, AI tools, and OMOP-modelled data in tumour board decision support.
 Professor Porkka has more than 100 original publications in international peer reviewed journals.